videomi/shotcut_web/FAQ.md

     then you can add any filter you want.
 -   Sometimes a MLT plugin may fail to load due to a missing or incompatible library.
-Shotcut downloads provide all dependencies for Windows and OS X, but it may rely upon some libraries provided by distribution packages on Linux.
+Shotcut downloads provide all dependencies for Windows and macOS, but it may rely upon some libraries provided by distribution packages on Linux.

 * * *